 Several limitations need to be acknowledged.
 First, the current study was time limited by the data set, which provided 4 years of follow-up.
-Second, the present study found longitudinal declines only in age 75 years and above group.
+Second, this study found longitudinal declines only in the 75 years of age and above group.
 Furthermore, this study does not account for current treatment of AD patients.
-In addition, the results of this study cannot be generalized to all the patient population since it was restricted to non-Hispanic White people.
+In addition, the results of this study cannot be generalized to all the patient population because it was restricted to non-Hispanic White people.

 There are many future implications from this work.
-Future study designs could include plans to investigate how APOE- ε 4 alleles and PHS affects early-onset AD patients and late-onset AD patients differently concerning the verbal memory test.
-As well, future studies could consider the incorporation of the PHS to better understand other specific aspects of disease progression.
+Future study designs could include plans to investigate how APOE-E4 allele and PHS affects early-onset AD patients and late-onset AD patients differently concerning the verbal memory test.
+Also, future studies could consider the incorporation of the PHS to better understand other specific aspects of disease progression.